ibm-cloud-docs/account/catalog-cross-validation.md

    If you don't have a project to select, click **Create an {{site.data.keyword.cloud_notm}} project**.
    {: tip}

-1. Click the checkbox to indicate that you set up service authorization for Projects and Catalog Management.
+1. Select the checkbox to indicate that you set up service authorization for Projects and Catalog Management.
 1. Select **{{site.data.keyword.cloud_notm}} API key** or **Trusted profile** as the authentication method for the target account that will be used by the project when it runs.
 1. Enter the API key for the target account, or the trusted profile ID based on what you selected as the authentication method in the previous step.

    To find your trusted profile ID, in the {{site.data.keyword.cloud_notm}} console, go to **Manage > Access (IAM)**, and select **Trusted profiles**.
 Select your trusted profile and click **Details** to find and copy your trusted profile ID.
    {: note}

-1. Click the checkbox to indicate that you set up service authorization for Schematics and Catalog Management.
-If you selected a trusted profile as the authentication method for the target account, you must click the checkbox to indicate that you created a trusted profile and added the catalog CRN as a trust relationship.
+1. Select the checkbox to indicate that you set up service authorization for Schematics and Catalog Management.
+If you selected a trusted profile as the authentication method for the target account, you must select the checkbox to indicate that you created a trusted profile and added the catalog CRN as a trust relationship.
 1. Click **Add > Update**.